Contractions During Pregnancy: Different Types & How They Feel

 2. Do Braxton Hicks contractions turn into real contractions?

 Braxton Hicks contractions do not turn into real labor contractions.
-They are false contractions that do not cause cervical dilation or lead to birth (1).
+They are false labor contractions that do not cause cervical dilation or lead to birth (1).

 3. When do real contractions start during pregnancy?